4l3x7/scraper-service/README.md

 The same script is used in the **unit testing** in the pipeline and the **E2E test** in the 'production' environment.

+#### Improvement

+Create a batch job which call the script regularly.

 ### Kubernetes deployment

 #### IaC with Terraform